soupi/learn-haskell-blog-generator/src/06-errors_and_files/04-implementation.md

   where
 ```

-In this module we are going to use the
+In this module, we are going to use the
 [directory](https://hackage.haskell.org/package/directory-1.3.7.0/docs/System-Directory.html)
 and [filepath](https://hackage.haskell.org/package/filepath-1.4.2.1/docs/System-FilePath.html)
-libraries to manipulate directories, files and filepaths.
+libraries to manipulate directories, files, and filepaths.
 We'll use the new abstractions we've learned, `Traversable` and `Monad`, and the concepts
-and types we've learned about: `Either`, `IO` and exceptions.
+and types we've learned about: `Either`, `IO`, and exceptions.

 For all of that, we need quite a few imports: